treyweldon/iProperty/README.md

-Here's our solution for someone that manages multiple residential and commercial properties that each require a documented list of tasks needed to be completed for
+Here's our solution for someone that manages multiple residential and commercial properties that each require a documented list of tasks needed to be completed.

 As someone that manages or oversees the operations of multiple real-estate properties, it's easy to lose track of what needs to get done for each individual property!